Scotia Scholars Award

 King’s invites any eligible and interested undergraduate to apply to the Scotia Scholars Award in health and healthcare research.

 The Scotia Scholars Award is distributed by Research Nova Scotia and funded by the Department of Health and Wellness.
-It is an opportunity for undergraduate students carry out original research.
+It is an opportunity for undergraduate students to carry out original research.
 The award carries a value of up to $6250 and can be held for up to eight months.
-The start date for the award can typically be between April and September (2024).
+The start date for the award is typically between April and September each year.

 Visit Research Nova Scotia to Apply